 We quickly learnt a lot about the textile and woven fabric industry in particular.
 This forced us to make a decision; if we wanted to move forward building our brand and expand the business, we really felt it necessary to develop a more sustainable model of production.
 We witnessed a mass excess of fabric being discarded by the large garment factories around Istanbul.
 It then struck us, these excess fabric rolls could be the key to our sustainable model.

-Second to oil, the clothing industry is the largest industry polluter in the world.
+The clothing industry is one of the main industries polluting our planet.
 It’s highly debated as to who should be leading the change within the sector.
 We at OhSevenDays believe it should be a collaborative effort between brands and consumers to spread the message and take action towards a more sustainable future.
 Instead of adding new product to an immensely saturated fashion industry, we want to aim for a circular economy and make use of the wealth of resources that already exist.
 Using the left-overs is our little way of contributing to the fight to repair our damaged planet and avoid contributing to mass consumerism and perpetual waste!